daminebenz/bbb-puppeteer/autotest006/README.md

 ## About

-This script is about Drawing and Multi-Users Whiteboard testing, to check if Puppeteer01 and Puppeteer02 are able to draw in the Whiteboard at the same time and it collects the metrics of this process.
+This script is about Webcams testing and full screen Webcam.

 ## Details